Charlie and Lola: Television series

 The books have been adapted by Tiger Aspect into a cartoon series, using a collage style of animation which accurately captures the style of the original books.
 Directed by Kitty Taylor and Claudia Lloyd.
 2D cel animation, paper cutout, fabric design, real textures, photomontage, and archive footage are all employed and subsequently animated in a software application called CelAction.
 The cartoons are also notable for their use of children's voices, rather than adult voice actors, a technique pioneered by the Peanuts television specials.

-The first series of 26 episodes (11 minutes each) was first broadcast on 7 November 2005.
+The first series of 26 episodes (11 minutes each) was first broadcast on 21 March 2005.
 The second series of 26 episodes (again, 11 minutes each) started broadcasting on CBeebies on 2 October 2006 (with the morning broadcast also being shown on BBC Two) a third series followed.
 In the television series, Charlie is seven and Lola is four, and goes to school (her teacher is called Mrs. Hansen).
 In episodes of both the first and second series, Charlie celebrates his birthday (in "It's a Secret..." and "This Is Actually My Party"), although this doesn't seem to affect his age in other episodes.
 The third series, a final 26-episode run, was broadcast in the UK and the US in the 2007-2008 television season.
 With two special episodes broadcast in 2006 and 2007, a total of 80 episodes were produced.

+Theatre

-TheatreCharlie and Lola's Best Bestest Play directed by Roman Stefanski with music by Julian Butler was first performed at Polka Theatre on 26 April 2008 and has subsequently been performed at the venue again in 2010 and 2012.
-Following a series of international tours, it was staged for the first time at Glow, the events and exhibition space at Bluewater in Kent, by Watershed Productions over the Christmas period of 2013.Charlie and Lola's Best Bestest Play is based on the characters created by Lauren Child and adapted by Jonathan Lloyd, Artistic Director of Polka Theatre.
+Charlie and Lola's Best Bestest Play directed by Roman Stefanski with music by Julian Butler was first performed at Polka Theatre on 26 May 2008 and has subsequently been performed at the venue again in 2010 and 2012.
+Following a series of international tours, it was staged for the first time at Glow, the events and exhibition space at Bluewater in Kent, by Watershed Productions over the Christmas period of 2013.

+Charlie and Lola's Best Bestest Play is based on the characters created by Lauren Child and adapted by Jonathan Lloyd, artistic director of Polka Theatre.
 A sequel, Charlie and Lola's Extremely New Play premiered at King's College School in 2012 before also touring internationally.